Yiling-J/tablepilot/README.md

 Pre-built binaries for different operating systems are available on the [Releases](https://github.com/Yiling-J/tablepilot/releases) page.
 The binary includes everything - CLI/API/WebUI, so you can start using Tablepilot instantly.

 #### Install with Go
 Ensure that Go is installed on your system.
 Then run `go install github.com/Yiling-J/tablepilot@latest`.
-Only CLI/API are supported.
+Only **CLI and API** are supported.

 #### Install from Source
 Ensure that Go is installed on your system.
 Then, clone the repository and run `make install`.
 After installation, the `tablepilot` command should be available for use.
-This includes CLI, API, and WebUI.
-However, to use the WebUI, you need to build the frontend first.
+This includes **CLI and API**.
+To use the WebUI, you need to **build the frontend first, before running make install**.
 Ensure you have `pnpm`, `tsc` and `node` installed, then run `make build-ui`, Once built, you can start the server using `serve` command.

 #### CLI and API Documentation